Skip to main content

 Outbound communication

-Connectivity is required from a Console agent to the Console SaaS layer, to your cloud provider's publicly available resources, and to other essential components for day-to-day operations.
+Connectivity is required from an agent to the Console SaaS application, to your cloud provider's publicly available resources, and to other essential components for day-to-day operations.

-In standard mode, an agent is supported in the cloud or on your premises.
+In standard mode, you can install a Console agent in the cloud or on your premises.

 Console agent upgrades